Travelgate/documentation/kb/connections/connections-content/how-to-check-my-connections-content.md

 ## Frequently Asked Questions

 <details>
-    <summary>Is the Seller's content stored in TravelgateX database?</summary>
+    <summary>Is the Seller's content stored in Travelgate's database?</summary>
     <div>
         <div>Yes, we store the Seller's static content in our database to enhance response times and performance.</div>
     </div>